King of Pop (album): France

-"King of Pop - The French Fans' Selection" was released on December 12.
+"King of Pop – The French Fans' Selection" was released on December 12.
+This is the only version of the album to contain the single Cry.
+The Deluxe box set is the only version of the album to contain "The Way You Love Me" and "Rock With You" (Original LP Version).

-Germany & Switzerland
+Germany and Switzerland

 On July 14, 2008, it was announced that German fans had until July 28 to choose their top 30 Michael Jackson songs from an extensive pool of 121 tracks for their edition of the compilation.
 The German version of King of Pop was eventually released on August 22.
 The German pool list contained almost every song Jackson released in his solo career.
 Notable expansions on the pool choice included: A larger option of tracks from Thriller 25 (2008) and the inclusion of 12 tracks from The Ultimate Collection (2004).
 There were also 8 tracks included from the singer's time in The Jackson 5/The Jacksons, slightly more than other versions of the compilation.
 The German edition was also released in Switzerland on the same day.

 In Germany, King of Pop is the fourth most downloaded album of all time.